Quick Answer

 There are numerous benefits to taking private yoga sessions:

 No class can offer the individualized attention that one-on-one yoga lessons at home can.
 Your private yoga teacher will be able to facilitate individualized teachings, stopping when you need to stop, explaining when you have a question, and changing course when necessary.
-Working with a personal yoga trainer is all about.
+Working with a personal yoga trainer is all about meeting you where you are — not adapting yourself to a class format.

 Whereas with general classes at a yoga studio, it’s easy to get lost in the crowd, yoga classes at home are tailored to you specifically.
 They give you the ability to direct your practice or have a professional personal yoga trainer create a program that meets your needs.
 It’s the ultimate in personalized wellness care.